savob/savobajic.ca/content/projects/personal/raccoon.md

 ### Reflections

 As I write this, it has been almost a full year since I made the first boards in March of 2022.
 As far as I am aware, none have required a battery replacement yet!
 So I think my estimates were pretty good.
 Here's to hoping these raccoons don't need a change anytime soon.
 I'm updating this article largely due to my submission to [Hackaday's 2023 Low Power Challenge](https://hackaday.io/contest/189286-2023-hackadayio-low-power-challenge) where I noticed some mistakes and updates needed addressing in this article.

+#### Look Ma, I'm on the Newsletter!

+After my submission to the challenge my project was featured in the Hackaday newsletter for February 15th (2023)!
+This felt amazing, and I hope to make it back on it again in the future!

+{{< fig src="/images/raccoon-newsletter.png" caption="Snippet from the Hackaday newsletter for February 15th 2023" >}}

+*My sister was a bit miffed that all credit seems to go to me.*